Domesticated plants and animals of Austronesia: Oryza sativa (rice)

 From about 4,000 to 2,500 BP, the Austronesian expansion began, with settlers from Taiwan moving south to colonize Luzon in the Philippines, bringing rice cultivation technologies with them.
-From Luzon, Austronesians rapidly colonized the rest of Island Southeast Asia, moving westwards to Borneo, the Malay Peninsula and Sumatra; and southwards to Sulawesi and Java.
+From Luzon, Austronesians rapidly colonized the rest of Maritime Southeast Asia, moving westwards to Borneo, the Malay Peninsula and Sumatra; and southwards to Sulawesi and Java.
 By 2,500 BP, there is evidence of intensive wetland rice agriculture already established in Java and Bali, especially near very fertile volcanic islands.

 However, rice (as well as dogs and pigs) did not survive the first Austronesian voyages into Micronesia due to the sheer distance of ocean they were crossing.
 These voyagers became the ancestors of the Lapita culture.
 By the time they migrated southwards to the Bismarck Archipelago, they had already lost the technology of rice farming, as well as pigs and dogs.
 However, knowledge of rice cultivation is still evident in the way they adapted the wetland agriculture techniques to taro cultivation.
-The Lapita culture in Bismarck reestablished trade connections with other Austronesian branches in Island Southeast Asia.
+The Lapita culture in Bismarck reestablished trade connections with other Austronesian branches in Maritime Southeast Asia.

 The Lapita culture also came into contact with the non-Austronesian (Papuan) early agriculturists of New Guinea and introduced wetland farming techniques to them.
 In turn, they assimilated their range of indigenous cultivated fruits and tubers, as well as reacquiring domesticated dogs and pigs, before spreading further eastward to Island Melanesia and Polynesia.

 Rice, along with other Southeast Asian food plants, were also later introduced to Madagascar, the Comoros, and the coast of East Africa by around the 1st millennium CE by Austronesian sailors from the Greater Sunda Islands.

-Much later Austronesian voyages from Island Southeast Asia succeeded in bringing rice to Guam during the Latte Period (1,100 to 300 BP).
+Much later Austronesian voyages from Maritime Southeast Asia succeeded in bringing rice to Guam during the Latte Period (1,100 to 300 BP).
 Guam is the only island in Oceania where rice was grown in pre-colonial times.
+Rice was only brought successfully into the Hawaiian Islands in the 19th century as a foreign import first documented in 1816 by Francisco de Paula Marin, this is reflected in the loanword laiki from English.